Safety First!

 Walkaround Dispatching (*.pdf)

-TIP: Even if you do not model a working trackside signal system, because prototype railroads will have them, you should at least place dummy trackside signal equipment on the layout as scenery.
+TIP: Even if you do not model a working trackside signal system, because prototype railroads will have them, you should at least place dummy trackside signal equipment on the layout for scenery purposes (and write in your rulebook that they are just scenery objects, and that employees should ignore their existance).